-I also found that Lacy, over at Catholic Icing, has a number of links for creative ideas for May Crowning, including the following:
+I also found that Lacy, over at Catholic Icing, has a number of links to creative ideas for May Crowning, including the following:

 - a tutorial for making your own crown of real flowers